Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Kelsier always wanted me to be a general—I think, deep down, he thought that befriending people was inferior to leading them. - **Brandon Sanderson, The Well of Ascension**
 - They became servants, lest they end up as slaves. - **Brandon Sanderson, The Hero of Ages**
 - You hate change.
 I hate it too.
 But things can't stay the same—and that's well, for when nothing changes in your life, it's as good as being dead. - **Brandon Sanderson, The Hero of Ages**
-- A man can take it off, Lady Marasi.
+- A man can take it [the uniform] off, Lady Marasi.
 But he can never stop wearing it. - **Brandon Sanderson, The Alloy of Law**
 - Yes, He hurt Wax.
 He hurt him badly.
 But He put the pain where He knew it could be borne. - **Brandon Sanderson, Shadows of Self**
 - The world will ask you who you are, and if you don't know, the world will tell you. - **Carl Jung**
 - Create your life rather than live it. - **James Clear**